How to apply for a right-of-occupancy waiting number

 Things you should know about waiting numbers

-As of 1 January 2024, an ARA waiting number has been required whenever applying for right-of-occupancy housing.
+As of 1 January 2024, a Varke waiting number has been required whenever applying for right-of-occupancy housing.
 Before this, waiting numbers granted by municipalities were also used.

 Waiting number